Common Reasons Life Insurance Does Not Pay Out

 - 92% of critical illness claims were paid out.

-The high percentage of life insurance claim acceptance is very reassuring.
-However, there are still a few percentages left that indicate life insurance payment was at some point rejected.
-You should know under what circumstances it happened to avoid it yourself.
+The high acceptance rate of life insurance claims is very reassuring.
+However, a few percentages remain, indicating that life insurance payments were rejected at some point.
+You should know the circumstances under which it happened so you can avoid it yourself.

 Life Insurance Policies Exemptions

 We should probably point out that these aren’t in place to diddle the customers out of what would otherwise be rightfully theirs.
-These exclusions apply to life insurance policies and critical illness cover for fraud prevention.
+These exclusions apply to life insurance policies and critical illness cover to prevent fraud.

 Compare Quotes From The UK’s Top Providers, Completely Free Quote Service, Save Money Now